HaMerotz LaMillion 4

 HaMerotz LaMillion 4 is the fourth season of HaMerotz LaMillion (המירוץ למיליון, lit.
 The Race to the Million), an Israeli reality competition show based on the American series The Amazing Race.
-Hosted by Ron Shahar, it featured fourteen teams of two with a pre-existing relationship in a race around the world to win ₪1,000,000.
-This season visited four continents and eight countries and traveled over 50000 km during thirteen legs.
-Starting in Jerusalem and Beit Netofa Valley, racers traveled through Israel, Georgia, Sweden, Finland, England, Costa Rica, Bolivia, and Argentina before finishing in Buenos Aires and learning the results in Ramat Gan.
-New twists introduced this season was split Starting Lines for the first leg.
-This season premiered on 22 November 2014 on Channel 2 with the finale on 28 March 2015.
+Hosted by Ron Shahar, it featured fourteen teams of two, each with a pre-existing relationship, in a race around the world to win ₪1,000,000.
+This season visited four continents and eight countries, traveling approximately 50000 km during thirteen legs.
+Starting in Jerusalem and the Beit Netofa Valley, racers traveled through Israel, Georgia, Sweden, Finland, England, Costa Rica, Bolivia, and Argentina, before finishing in Buenos Aires and learning the results in Ramat Gan.
+New elements introduced this season include the split Starting Lines during the first leg.
+This season premiered on 22 November 2014 on Channel 2 and concluded on 28 March 2015.

 Wife and husband's best friend Shani Alon and Shay Gavriel were the winners of this season, while gay best friends Tom Baum and Uriel Yekutiel finished second, and ex-Haredim friends Yochi Apolion and Linor Fahima finished third.

 Production

 Development and filming

 The Montefiore Windmill in Mishkenot Sha'ananim, Jerusalem and the Eshkol Reservoir in Beit Netofa Valley both served as Starting Lines.

 The season introduced a new Starting Line twist and contained two different first legs that started in different locations.
 Each of the legs resulted in the elimination of the last team in Israel.
 The 14 teams were split into two groups of seven and each of the groups ran in one of the alternative first legs, while being unaware of the existence of the second group.

 Filming for this season began on 9 May 2014.
 On 16 May, teams traveled from Stockholm, Sweden, to Helsinki, Finland, with tasks spotted at Sauna Arla and Kaivopuisto.
 The next day, teams went to Hämeenlinna.
 Filming concluded in early June.
 The season visited four continents and eight countries covering a distance of more than 50,000 km, including the first time that an Amazing Race franchise visited the nation of Georgia, which hadn't been visited by the original American version at the time but would later be visited on the 28th season in 2016.

 The results of the final leg (as well as the overall placement) were determined when teams had checked-in at the Pit Stop mat at Estancia La Republica in Argentina.
-However, teams had to fly back to Israel and make their way to the Moshe Aviv Tower in Tel Aviv before revealing the actual outcome of the season and the winning team.
+However, teams had to fly back to Israel and travel to the Moshe Aviv Tower in Ramat Gan to learn the final outcome of the season and the winning team.